plaka > destination > contact

 But they don't require an enormous infrastructure to start and run.
 The crew mingles with the passengers, the pilots talk to the cabin crew, and occasionally some very grime-smattered worker emerges from the bowls with a huge air filter or something to put away.
 At each stop you hear friends talk to each other.
 No one who travels to be seen would dare be caught on one.
 When you travel on a flying dolphin, you are in Greece, talking to Greeks.

 Ride them before they are replaced by something cold, huge and lifeless.
-Ride them, and stand on that little open deck (the dark area at the top middle above the single square window) or sit on the open rear fantail.
+Ride them, and stand on the little open deck or sit on the open rear fantail - if they still let you.

 Feel the sun, watch the islands slide by and think about all those who have traveled these waters in the thousands of years before you arrived.
 Like Jason, like the rowers of triremes, like Byzantium merchants, like pirates out for booty, you are living your adventure - but are very unlikely to be killed.